totesfawkward/azure-docs/articles/marketplace/comparing-appsource-azure-marketplace1.md

 ## Understanding the Differences between the storefronts
 Choosing a storefront starts with identifying the target audience for your offer.
 If targeting both audiences, then you may publish once to sell in both storefronts.

-Consider the additional benefits for the storefronts.
+Consider the additional benefits for the storefronts:

 ### AppSource